ValdemarGr/gql/docs/server/integrations/relational.md

   .unsafeRunSync()
 ```

+### Runtime semantics
+How reassociate

 ### Implementing your own integration
-The entire dsl and query compiler is available if you implement a of methods.
+The entire dsl and query compiler is available if you implement a couple of methods.

 Here is the full skunk integration.
 ```scala mdoc